adlnet/xAPI-Spec/permissions.md

 to create, modify and delete groups.
 As a minimum, the LRS MUST implement the following methods of managing groups.
 It MAY also implement additional methods.

+This section coins the term group consumer (GC).
+A GC may be any system that wants to maintain a list of agents in a group.
+This may be a reporting tool, or may be an LRS.

 The core Tin Can specification refers to anonymous groups and identified groups.
 The key difference is that identified groups have an identifier which can be any identifier allowed for an agent.
-It is recommended that the account identifier be used for most groups.
-In the core specification, both types of group can contain a member property.
+It is recommended that the account identifier be used for most identified groups.
-APs implementing this profile, however, SHOULD NOT include a member property with identified groups.
-The LRS will need to handle the member property on identified groups in the same way that it does for statements from APs not implementing this profile.

 An AP SHOULD create, modify and delete groups using statements.
 In all cases the actor SHOULD be the Agent performing the action and MUST match the authority issuing the statement.
 The verb SHOULD be one of those listed below and the object should be an identified group.
 In all instances, the LRS MUST check permissions as described below and reject unauthorized statements.
+Identified groups SHOULD not include a member property when used in group management statements.

 ###Verbs
 ####Created
 __http://adlnet.gov/expapi/verbs/groups#created__
-Used to create a group.
+Instructs the GC to create a group.
 The object of the statement MUST be an identified group.

-The LRS MUST add the group to its internal list of agents accessible via the Agent Profile API.
-If a group with the same id already exists, the LRS  MUST reject the statement.
+Where a group with the same id is created multiple times, the earliest timestamp SHOULD be considered to be when the group was created.

 ####Deleted
 __http://adlnet.gov/expapi/verbs/groups#deleted__
-Used to remove a group from the LRS.
+Instructs the GC to remove all members from the group.
 The object of the statement MUST be an identified group.

-The LRS MUST remove the group from its own internal list of agents accessible via the Agent Profile API.
-If the group does not exist, the LRS MUST reject the statement.
+It is up to the GC whether or not it still considers the group to exist.

 ####Enrolled
 __http://adlnet.gov/expapi/verbs/groups#enrolled__